- October 1, 2016

 Step One – Year One:

 - Determine Reasonable Compensation for all new clients as part of their intake and setup.
-This information helps determine best choice of entity and begins discussion on retirement, exit, and estate planning, plus other services you may provide.
+This information helps determine the best choice of entity and begins discussion on retirement, exit, and estate planning, plus other services you may provide.

 - Send out an Issue Letter (free to all RCReports account holders) to all current S Corp clients, urging them to have their Reasonable Compensation researched and documented by your firm.